 Sometimes there are underlying problems causing the bones to be weak and susceptible to fracture during normal activity.
-The tibiotarsal (shin bone) is the one most commonly fractured.
+The tibiotarsal ( tibiotarsus or shin bone) is the one most commonly fractured.

 This page shows a tape splint on a simple fracture.
 This splint is light and stable, perfect for a small bird like a budgie (parakeet) or a cockatiel.
 At the end of this page you will see fractures that need surgery, with a link to seeing the full surgical repair of a fractured femur (thigh bone) in a rabbit at our hospital.

 At the end of the page are radiographs of birds that need more than a tape splint.
 There will be links to show how corrected the problem.